 - How do hospitalizations affect survival?

 - What role does patient race and gender play in survival?

 What are the goals of the PFF Registry?

 Research is the pathway to a cure for PF.
-The Registry’s combination of data from so many patients, including those with less-studied forms of PF, will generate an unparalleled resource for future research into treatments and provide data for improving and reassessing evidence-based care guidelines.
+The Registry’s combination of data from so many patients has generated an unparalleled resource for research and also provides data for improving and reassessing evidence-based care guidelines.

 What kind of data are collected in the PFF Registry?

-The PFF Registry collects clinical information, high-resolution computer tomography (HRCT) scan, and an optional blood sample from PF patients who have consented to participation.
-Clinical information includes patient demographics, diagnosis, medical history, walk studies, pulmonary function tests, and medical events.
-We track PF test measurements for DLCO, or the Diffusing capacity of the Lungs for carbon monoxide, and FVC, or Forced Vital Capacity.
-Participants also complete the following four patient-reported outcomes (PROs) questionnaires at enrollment and at 6-month follow-up intervals: General Quality of Life; Cough; Fatigue Severity Scale; and Shortness of Breath Scale.
+The PFF Registry collects clinical information, high-resolution computer tomography (HRCT) scans, and an optional blood sample from PF patients who have consented to participation.
+Clinical information includes patient demographics, diagnosis, medical history, and medications and treatments.
+We also track PF test measurements for DLCO, or the Diffusing capacity of the Lungs for carbon monoxide, and FVC, or Forced Vital Capacity.
+Participants are asked to complete the following four patient-reported outcomes (PROs) questionnaires at enrollment and at 6-month follow-up intervals: General Quality of Life; Cough; Fatigue Severity Scale; and Shortness of Breath Scale.

 What is the PFF Registry Biorepository?

 PFF Registry participants may choose to contribute a blood sample to be stored for future research.
 This blood is divided into plasma, serum, RNA, and DNA, stored in a central lab, and provided to researchers along with key data to study biomarkers of PF, genetic and genomic influences on the disease, and to guide precision medicine studies.
 When combined with the information in the Registry, these samples are helping scientists find new causes of PF, track the effects of PF treatments, improve the ways doctors diagnose and manage people living with PF, and help discover new treatments.
 Samples are deidentified along with all other clinical data.